Sports News Roundup: Tennis-Isner hails Murray after ending his Wimbledon hopes; Tennis-Normal service resumes as Djokovic outclasses Kokkinakis and more | Sports-Games

 Sports News Roundup: Tennis-Isner hails Murray after ending his Wimbledon hopes; Tennis-Normal service resumes as Djokovic outclasses Kokkinakis and more

 The 35-year-old two times Wimbledon champion, a former world number one currently ranked 52nd, bowed out in the second round after a four set defeat to big-serving American John Isner, the 20th seed.
-Soccer-Three Boca Juniors fans arrested in Brazil for racist insults Three supporters of Argentine side Boca Juniors were arrested for making racist insults after their 0-0 draw away to Brazil's Corinthians in the Copa Libertadores, the Public Security Department of Sao Paulo said on Wednesday.
+Tennis-Norrie embracing the pressure at Wimbledon Cameron Norrie said he is ready to embrace the pressure of trying to reach the second week of a Grand Slam for the first time and keep the British flag flying at Wimbledon following the exits of Andy Murray and Emma Raducanu.

 Following is a summary of current sports news briefs.